 A. Designating staff members who may administer medication to students;

-B. Training, delegation, and supervision of staff members in the administration of medication to students by a registered nurse (RN), including oral medication, topical medication, eye drops, ear drops, and/or nasal spray (delegation of nasal spray must have approval from parent, licensed health care provider, school nurse, and Director of Health & Social Services);
+B. Training, delegation, and supervision of staff members in the administration of medication to students by a registered nurse (RN), including oral medication, topical medication, eye drops, ear drops, and/or nasal spray;

-C. Obtaining signed and dated parental and health professional request for the administration of medications, including instructions from LHP if the medication is to be given for more than fifteen (15) days;
+C. Obtaining signed and dated parent/guardian and LHP request for the administration of medications, including instructions from LHP if the medication is to be given for more than fifteen (15) days;

 D. Transporting medications to and from school;